rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-19-b1f366c6b55a7af5-listing-of-new-securities-of-indsoya-limited.md

 stocks:
 - INDSOYA
 tags:
+- equity
+- indsoya-limited
+- listing
 - rights-issue
-- equity-shares
-- new-listing
-- indsoya-limited
 title: Listing of new Securities of Indsoya Limited
 ---